akhilsharmaa/akhilesh.blog/src/content/blog/ssl-tls-secure-way-of-communication.md

 - there is also a public key, certificate and many more details.

+---

 Thanks.
-For reading i hope you could gain some clarity.
+For reading hoping you could gain some clarity. if you want to upvote this story this [medium blog.](https://medium.com/@akhilsharmaa/ssl-tls-the-secure-way-of-communication-bd1166ad0463?source=friends_link&sk=dfb780672c7f267a89320f5d5543dd6e).